prolifick1/blocktube-export/README.md

-# backup of my blocktube settings
+# backup of firefox extension settings